InseeFrLab/docs.onyxia.sh/admin-doc/openid-connect-configuration.md

       # Example: `"foo=foo%20value&bar=bar%20value"`
       oidc.extra-query-params: "..."

-      # Optional: Specifies the expected audience (`aud`) value in the Access Token.
+      # Optional: Expected audience (`aud`) value in the Access Token.
-      # If provided, Onyxia will validate the `aud` claim in the token and reject
+      # If set, Onyxia-API validates the `aud` claim and rejects requests
-      # requests where it does not match (or does not include a matching entry if `aud` is an array).
+      # where it doesn’t match (or isn’t included if `aud` is an array).
+      # This setting applies only on the server side.
+      # Defining it here won’t change how the OIDC client requests tokens.
+      # Refer to your provider’s documentation below for details.
       oidc.audience: "..."

       # Optional: Specifies the OIDC scopes requested by the Onyxia client.